PauliusVindzigelskis/NGSPopoverView/README.md

 Use tintColor property.
 Default value is white.

 * I added UITableView inside popover, but it shows empty content.
-What I did wrong?
+What did I do wrong?

 NGSPopoverView uses AutoLayout to calculate it's size.
-Add height/width constraints for UITableView as it doesn't have intrinsicContentSize property set up.
+Add height (required) and width (optional) constraints to UITableView as it doesn't have intrinsicContentSize property set up.

 ## Samples ##